Writing is hard.

 Ok, enough procrastinating.

-I’ve given you a bunch of different tools that are going to help kick your butt into gear and get you to start writing.
+I’ve given you a bunch of different writing tools that are going to help kick your butt into gear and get you to start writing.
 There is no better time than right now.